zero-to-mastery/ascii-art/README.md

 The options are endless and there is no wrong answer.
 This is all for fun, so try to customize the tool whichever way you think would be best and let's see what we get at the end of the month!
 Enjoy!

 1. Examine the code in `community-version.py`, figure out what improvements your fellow community members have made.
-2. Make an improvement, it doesnt have to be elaborate
+2. Make an improvement, it doesnt have to be elaborate.
-3. Create a pull request
+3. Create a pull request.
 4. [Tweet about making your first Hacktoberfest pull request](https://ctt.ac/bbIct)

 > Congratulations!
 You are now one pull request closer to getting that free t-shirt.
 Repeat these steps until you have made at least 4 qualifying pull requests.
 You can check how many qualifying pull requests you have made at <https://hacktoberfest.digitalocean.com/profile> Have Fun and Happy Coding!